-If we don’t grasp why ecosystems function, it becomes harder to determine possible reasons for when they don’t, and makes it difficult to identify possible environmental threats to humans.
+If we don’t grasp why ecosystems function, it becomes harder to determine possible reasons for when they don’t and makes it difficult to identify possible environmental threats to humans.

-In this course you will discover how organisms are linked together by complex interrelationships, how such links are studied and how the physical properties of a particular habitat interact with the organisms that inhabit it.
-Using case studies, you will come to learn how knowledge of ecosystems leads to understanding of their individual importance, and how they can be preserved.
+In this course, you will discover how organisms are linked together by complex interrelationships, how such links are studied and how the physical properties of a particular habitat interact with the organisms that inhabit it.
+Using case studies, you will come to learn how knowledge of ecosystems leads to an understanding of their individual importance, and how they can be preserved.

 All Open University science courses presented on FutureLearn are produced with the kind support of Dangoor Education.

 - Introduction to the concept of an ecosystem and the problems of scoping a useable definition.
 Applying the definition to an example of a small ecosystem.

 - Following a food chain that links a group of organisms.
 Exploring those links in specific examples and what these reveal.
 Studying examples of adaptations to particular habitats and extreme conditions, displayed by animals and plants.

 - Investigating the diversity of life within different ecosystems and the small organisms that form the base of food chains.